 The Straitjacket Model

-What if you don’t focus on the outliers you like?
+What if you find outliers you don’t like?
 There always will be archival sources that represent the worst of a chosen era, and these constraints can give you what you need for a foil or villain.
-I did this for Archie Blaxton, the man you loved to hate from Under the Sugar Sun and Tempting Hymn.
-I took every horrible thing that came out of an American’s mouth (or memoir) about the Philippines, and I gave it to Archie—and also to the Stinnetts, who were partly modeled after the Coles, teachers in Leyte.
-(See photo of Mary Cole below.)
-I call this model the straitjacket.
+I did this for Archie Blaxton and the Stinnetts, the ugly Americans from Under the Sugar Sun and Tempting Hymn.
+These characters were partly modeled after the Coles, teachers in Leyte (see photo of Mary Cole below).

 The Open Flame Model

 Real history can also provide conflict, too.
 Why did Georgina Potter head to the Philippines in Under the Sugar Sun?
-I found a newspaper article in the Manila Times archive about an undelivered letter.
-The letter fell into the hands of the wrong person, a teacher, and without any other idea of what to do with it, the teacher sent it to the Times.
-Since the letter was opened (by accident), the paper could tell its readership that it was written by a very worried sister who did not know what had become of her brother.
+I found a newspaper article in the Manila Times archive about an undelivered letter that fell into the hands of the wrong person.
+It was written by a very-worried sister who did not know what had become of her brother.
 And I thought to myself, “Where was this brother?
 What was the sister going to do next?
 What would happen when she actually finds him?”
 Good conflict adds heat underneath your character’s feet.
 I call this the open flame.

 The Millstone Model

-For Sugar Moon, I gave my hero, Ben Potter, a troubled past.
-He was traumatized caused by a real event: the 1901 attack at Balangiga in which 48 American soldiers were killed.
-Ben’s memories will be shared in flashback form because they shaped Ben into the man he is, for better or worse.
-(Most of you would say worse, but give him a chance.
-Or second chance.
-Well, okay, third.)
+For Sugar Moon, I gave my hero a troubled past.
 Ground down by the millstone of war, he is someone new because of this real event.
 It is a big part of his internal conflict.

 The Fridge Magnet Model

 Finally, I use real vignettes and anecdotes throughout my books.
 A lot of people remember the snake scene in Under the Sugar Sun, and I wish I could take full credit for it.
-But that really happened to a real American on one of his first nights in the Philippines in the early 1900s.
-He even had to buy a replacement snake, too!
+But that really happened to a real clueless American on one of his first nights in the Philippines in the early 1900s.
 There’s some stuff you cannot make up, and you shouldn’t have to.
 But you do need those little details that make your book convincing.

 Whenever I approach a primary source, I think: how can this event advance my story or my character development?
 And you need to be thinking this, too.
 No matter how much fun it is to research—no matter how many rabbit holes you want to fall down—everything should move your book forward.
 Stay focused on these five models.
 I hope they help!